ralna/defcon/README.md

 ## Use in anaconda environments

-The easiest way to use defcon is to install FEniCS via anaconda and then install defcon in the same environment.
-Here is an example of how to do this:
+Here is an example of how to use defcon with anaconda:

     # Install FEniCS
     conda create -n fenicsproject -c conda-forge fenics